 Use this project as a summer celery plant experiment for the kids.
 They’ll have fun learning as they grow their own celery plants, and when the experiment is done, they can enjoy eating the fresh stalks.

-Each 4-inch piece of stalk has only 1 calorie.
+Each 4 inch (10 cm.) piece of stalk has only one calorie.
 The kids can stuff the stalks with their favorite nutritious spreads, such as nut butters and humus, or use them in food art and other fun activities.

 How to Grow Celery from Cut Stalk Bottoms